-In the past year, two massive pumped storage proposals have come to the Eastern Sierra’s public lands, bringing with them potential impacts to important cultural areas, wildlands, and fish and wildlife habitats in Inyo and Mono County.
+Two massive pumped storage proposals have come to the Eastern Sierra’s public lands.
+Building the necessary reservoirs and power facilities will consume scarce water and impact important cultural areas, wildlands, and fish and wildlife habitats in Inyo and Mono County.

 Haiwee Pumped Storage

 Premium Energy proposes to use water from the Los Angeles Aqueduct and requires construction of an upper and lower reservoir, located either on the Bureau of Land Management (BLM) or the Inyo National Forest.
 One upper reservoir site is proposed in Haiwee Canyon west of Highway 395, and overlaps with a recommended addition to the South Sierra Wilderness under the new Inyo National Forest Management Plan.
 This location has since been denied by FERC.
 The project’s two other alternative upper reservoirs are east of Highway 395 in Little Cactus Flat and McCloud Flat, both places of key significance to Native American tribes in the Eastern Sierra.
 The reservoirs are also located with Conservation Lands, Area of Critical Environmental Concern, and Lands with Wilderness Characteristics.
 The lower reservoir would be an expansion of the existing North Haiwee Reservoir.

 We can only expect this game of pumped storage project “whack-a-mole” to continue as private industry pursues opportunities for pumped storage projects across wild locations throughout California, including Inyo and Mono Counties.
 These pumped storage proposals are part of a larger energy development vision for Los Angeles Department of Water and Power operations including upgraded transmission lines and potential new solar installations in the Owens Valley.